 Know What You Need For Supplies

 No more are the days of having a teacher tell you what to get for supplies and hold your hand to guide you along the way.
 Freshman year at college brings along a higher level of responsibility.
 This means you have to be in tip top shape of knowing what you need to have for supplies this first year at college.
 Research your classes and find out what items will assist you to remain organized and be fully prepared for each course you have assigned to you.

-This freshman year at college is essentially your first year of being an adult, out on your own with trust to make good decisions.
+This freshman year at college is essentially your first year of being an adult, out on your own with the trust to make good decisions.
 You made the right decision to further your education by attending college; don’t ruin it by falling into temptations.
 Sure it will be tempting to go out all night long and then sleep in a little because missing that first class won’t hurt you.
-Reality is that’s a habit you won’t want to get into.
+The reality is that’s a habit you won’t want to get into.
 Make sure to avoid temptations that will come along during your freshman year of college.
 Try to maintain a level of pride that you continue living with the good morals your parents raised you to have.

 Create a Balance

 Freshman year at college will be super excited as it brings on new social settings for you.
-Not only are you learning new skills associated with the trade you wish to have a career in, you will be faced with new social gatherings.
-Learn to balance a social life, volunteer life and college course life together.
+Not only are you learning new skills associated with the trade you wish to have a career in, but you will also be faced with new social gatherings.
+Learn to balance a social life, volunteer life, and college course life together.
 Be sure to have a balance that works to inspire you to be the adult you desire to be while maintaining the social life that every human being needs.